Once your licence bucket is created, you will receive an email with a link to a dedicated web page.

 Don’t confuse the bucket Name with the Bucket Identifier.
 The bucket name is an arbitrary logical name you assign to the bucket.
 The identifier is a unique identifier assigned to the bucket by JFrog.

 Once the license bucket has been loaded into Mission Control, you can attach licenses from it using JFrog CLI.

 A bucket report provides a variety of information on usage of licenses in the bucket.
-To view a bucket report, click the Bucket ID in the list of license buckets.
+To view a bucket report, hover over a bucket and select View Report from the Actions drop down menu.

 Max. consumed licenses

 |The maximum number of licenses that were ever in use concurrently during the validity period of this bucket.|

 The additional buckets split from this original bucket.